EtaSveta/social-network-API/README.md

   Run `npm install mongoose express nodemon'

   ## Usage
   Run `npm start` to invoke the application.

+  When the command to invoke the application is entered, the Mongoose models are synced to the MongoDB database

   ## Tests